 The knowledge of how to check for open ports is important especially when you own a windows device.
-Here is an article about how to check if port is open on the windows operation system.
+Here is an article about how to check if port is open on the windows operating system.

 This can be done using any of the available port checker tools online.
 There are freeware tools for Microsoft Windows which can be used to check if a port is open.

 These free utilities are quite effective at scanning for open ports.

 How to Check For Open Ports in Windows

 When troubleshooting network connectivity issues, there are ways to check for open (or listening) ports.
 In this article, we will look at the port check tools available in order of their popularity.

 The netstat.exe is a popular Windows command line located in the Windows ‘System32’ folder.
 It is very effective for checking for open ports or if a port is in use by a particular host.